 The park was established by Phillippe d'Orléans, Duke of Chartres, a cousin of King Louis XVI, fabulously wealthy, and active in court politics and society.
 In 1769 he had begun purchasing the land where the park is located.
 In 1778, he decided to create a public park and employed the writer and painter Louis Carrogis Carmontelle to design the gardens.

 Claude Monet painted a series of three paintings of the park in the spring of 1876.
 He painted two further paintings of the park in 1878.
-Hector Berlioz was also fond of the park.
+Hector Berlioz was also fond of this park.

 A good place to take pictures would be the see arcade pillar behind the trees in the middle of the lake.